pacak/bpaf/src/docs2/switch_help.md

     ///
     ///  when used once it outputs basic diagnostic info,
     ///  when used twice or three times - it includes extra debugging.
+    //  ^ note extra spaces before when that preserve the linebreaks
     verbose: bool,

     #[bpaf(argument("NAME"))]